Christof/vim_tips/vim_tips.md

 ```

-An alternative is the Abolish.vim plugin which reduces the same task to
+An alternative is the Abolish.Vim plugin which reduces the same task to
 `:%S/{a,b}/{b,a}/g`.

 Substitution in multiple files can be achieved with the standard